Operation Fox Hunt: United States

 In July 2021, a federal grand jury indicted nine individuals for acting and conspiring to act in the United States as illegal agents of the PRC and engaging and conspiring to engage in interstate and international stalking.
 Two of those nine were also charged with obstruction of justice and conspiracy to obstruct justice.
-Six of the nine had previously been indicted in the October 2020 case and in a May 2021 indictment; the July 2021 indictment is superseding (taking the role of the previous indictment).
+Six of the nine had previously been indicted in the October 2020 case and in a May 2021 indictment; the July 2021 indictment superseded (replaced the previous indictment).
 The individuals are alleged to have surveilled, harassed, stalked, and coerced American residents to return to China, sometimes threatening family members if they failed to comply.
 The Justice Department accuses Tu Lan, a prosecutor of the Hanyang People's Procuratorate and one of the indicted, of directing the surveillance campaign and subsequent destruction of evidence to obstruct the American investigation into their activities.
 One of those targeted by the alleged conspirators is accused of having accepted bribes as a Chinese official.

-In July 2022, a federal grand jury indicted a Chinese national Sun Hoi Ying (aka Sun Haiying) and a current Department of Homeland Security agent for acting as an agent of the Chinese government.
+In July 2022, a federal grand jury indicted a Chinese national Sun Hoi Ying (aka Sun Haiying) and a current Department of Homeland Security agent for acting as agents of the Chinese government.
 The Department of Justice accused the two of engaging in transnational repression of US based dissidents to "silence, harass, discredit and spy on U.S -based residents for exercising their freedom of speech" In a superseding indictment unsealed on July 7, a grand jury charged Craig Miller, a current DHS agent, and former DHS agent Derrick Taylor, for destroying evidence and allegedly accessing confidential government databases to secure information in aid of repression of local dissidents.

 In October 2022, the Justice Department unsealed charges concerning seven Chinese nationals, indicting them in an investigation related to Fox Hunt.
 Two were arrested in New York.
-The Chinese nationals were charged for surveillance and harassment in a campaign to coerce a US resident to repatriate to China.
+The Chinese nationals were charged with surveillance and harassment in a campaign to coerce a US resident to return to China.
+In June 2023, three men were convicted of offenses which included stalking and conspiracy related to an operation against a former Chinese official living in New Jersey (these included American private investigator Michael McMahon and two Chinese citizens living in the U.S.: Zheng Congying and Zhu Yong).

+In November 2024, Texas Governor Greg Abbott ordered the Texas Department of Public Safety to arrest those attempting to conduct influence operations to return dissidents to China.

+In March 2025, a real estate businessman, Quanzhong An, was convicted in U.S. federal court and sentenced to 20 months in prison for assisting with Operation Fox Hunt in the U.S.